 Distractions, Inexperience and Risky Behavior Spell Trouble

-According to the Centers for Disease Control (CDC), motor vehicle crashes are the leading cause of death for teens.
+According to the Centers for Disease Control (CDC), motor vehicle crashes are the leading cause of accidental death for teens.
 It is estimated that on average, six teenagers die every day in the United States from a car crash.
-As teens head back to school, you should know how to keep them, and others, safe.
+As teens break for the summer, you should know how to keep them, and others, safe.

 A teen driver on the road is more likely to cause a car crash than any other driver.
 Per mile driven, teen drivers ages 16 to 19 are nearly three times more likely than drivers aged 20 and older to be in a fatal crash.
 Young men are two times more likely to get in a crash than young women.

-If your teen driver has recently received his or her license, inexperience can spell disaster out on the road.
+If your teen driver has recently received their license, inexperience can spell disaster out on the road.
 According to the Insurance Institute for Highway Safety, teen drivers ages 16 to 17 are twice as likely to get in a car crash compared to teen drivers ages 18 to 19.

 Teens are also less likely to practice safe driving behavior, such as using seat belts or maintaining a safe following distance.
-In 2015, only 61 percent of high school students reported they always wear seat belts when riding with someone else.
-[Download report.]
+In 2019, only 57 percent of high school students reported they always wear seat belts when riding with someone else.
+[Review report.]

 - Driver Inexperience